 Anyone who has been part of an ineffective committee might understand how this is possible.
 Without good leadership, a group is capable of making dumber decisions than any one person could usually manage.
 This poor decision-making reflects a compromised process: instead of being guided by a shared story, the project is instead driven by factors that are non-intrinsic to its goals, such as peer or societal status (Cohen and Lotan, 2014, p.
 36).
 Decisions become informed by a struggle for dominance.
 One way to think about collaboration – especially interdisciplinary collaboration – is that a shared story enables issues related to the target problem to dominate, rather than the personality dynamics of the group itself.

 I’m currently writing a chapter about the relationship between collaborative frameworks and narrative processes, for a book titled Computational context: Why it’s important, what it means, and can it be computed?, supported by the Navy Research Lab.
-It discusses interdisciplinary collaboration in general but also how my diverse team tackled the building a common perspective.
+It discusses interdisciplinary collaboration in general but also how my team built a common perspective.

-In short, we wrote three peer-reviewed papers, which served as stepping stones to gradually integrate our work.
+Our approach: we made a series of stepping stones to gradually integrate our work, in the form of three peer-reviewed papers.
 In the first paper, I recast my previous work towards the new project.
 In the second paper, I linked my research to the collaborator whose ideas were closest to my own – this was Larry Sanford, neuroscientist at the Eastern Virginia Medical School.
 We found a common feature across our two fields – the reorganization of memory structures.
 In a third paper, everyone came together for a special issue of Progress in Biophysics and Molecular Biology.
-Again we found a common structure across all five disciplines – in this case, it was the stages of emergent organization.
+Here, we finally found a common structures across all five disciplines and clarified the terms we’d use.

 (If this is too small to read, try making the browser window larger)

 To better support this process, I’m collecting qualities from the arts that enable the development of a shared story.
 My favorite so far is a tolerance for ambiguity – as described by Cindy Foley at the Columbus Museum of Art.
 A sense of ambiguity, of spaces becoming less tangible and more dynamic, comes with moving beyond the edge of your discipline.
-The feeling can be disorientating and I’ve seen promising projects implode from the fear this inspires.
-When that sense of freefall is feared, everyone races back to comfortable scripts – their discipline or social status.
+The feeling can be disorientating and I’ve seen promising projects implode from the fear it inspires.
+Everyone races back to comfortable scripts – their discipline or social status.
 No-one wants to wheel through empty space.
-I’ve seen a tug-of-war for dominance ensue as a result, in the fight for ones own disciplinary terms to be chosen as dominant.

-In the next stage of this work, I think my team will need to define anew where the innovation is going to be in this project.
+In the next stage of this work, I think my team will define where the innovation is going to be in this project.
 Every field takes its own scope of innovation for granted.
-In creative writing, the novelty comes from casting a new perspective over reality and ironsmithing language to hold it; in neurobiology, it is making a new theory that can be instanced in brain or body tissues and reproduced; in design, the novelty comes in a sublime act of simplification that also reveals keys paths of formation.
+In creative writing, the novelty comes from casting a new perspective over reality and ironsmithing language to hold it; in neurobiology, it come from making a new theory that can be traced in brain or body tissues; in design, the novelty comes in an act of abstraction that also reveals paths of formation.

+We are bringing together numerous modeling approaches to capture system-level behaviors.
+So far this discovery has come to depend on analogy.
 Each of us describes an example, such as PTSD, from our different perspectives.
-The example becomes a rosetta stone, the grand underpinning analogy that brings us together.
+The example becomes a rosetta stone, an underpinning abstraction that connects the two perspectives together, even if their vocabularies cannot be reconciled.
 It can be jarring to hear something familiar in a foreign format.
-I remind myself to have patience and be willing to know very little, at least temporarily.
-Through this process, I’m starting to see where our innovation is, one that is anchored firmly to the example itself.
-We will take parts of my narrative modeling of analogy, it’s most high-level aspect, and use it to model the accumulation of fear learning.
-This might make it possible to illustrate why one mouse develops PTSD after a traumatic event, and another one doesn’t.
+I remind myself to have patience and be willing to temporarily know very little.
+Through this process, I’m starting to see where our innovation is, one that is anchored to the example itself.

-When writing a story, you discover the rhythm of the piece as you work through the actual text, making new associations.
+When writing a story, you discover its rhythm as you work with the actual text, making new associations.
 Each new idea you form feels tentative and temporarily, but you still jump to it, to shift the horizon line.
-Eventually, turning back, the emerging structure comes into view, turning freefall into freedom.
+You have to trust that when you step into empty air, new ground will form beneath your foot.
+In both interdisciplinary collaboration and storytelling, taking the step invents the physics.

 Cohen, E., and Lotan, R., 2014.
 Designing Groupwork: Strategies for the Heterogeneous Classroom.
 Teacher’s College Press, New York.